conor123/symfony_test_1/README.md

 =======================================================
-symfony_test_1 orm test branch
+symfony_test_1 / orm test branch
 =======================================================

-Symfony Std Ed with Bootstrap front-end by FOS Braincrafted Branding and Site by Conor Ryan
-2014.12.02
+By: Conor Ryan
+Last Modified & BU to GIT: Thu 2014.12.04 @17:58

 ======
 Notes:
 ======

+Symfony Std Ed with Bootstrap front-end by FOS Braincrafted

 The Acme/DemoBundle contains most of the front end files such as Resources/views/Main/main.html.twig